 Address: 850 Alapocas Drive, Wilmington, Delaware

-9 Hagley Museum and Library
+10. Hagley Museum and Library

 You can tour these riverside powder works and follow the process with informative signs and live demonstrations of the equipment.
 Above is a group of workers' quarters, and you can also tour the du Ponts' home, Eleutherian Mills, furnished with family decorative arts and antiques.
 In the barn are antique cars, wagons, carriages, and a cooper shop.

 Address: 200 Hagley Road, Wilmington

-10 Brandywine River Museum of Art and N.C.
+11. Brandywine River Museum of Art and N.C.
 Wyeth House & Studio

 Artist N.C.
 Wyeth purchased the land overlooking the Brandywine Valley in 1911, with the proceeds from his illustrations for Treasure Island, and built a home and studio.
 It was here that he painted some of his best known works.
 Today, it is a National Historic Landmark, and seasonal guided tours provide a picture of his life and career, as well as other members of this extraordinarily talented family.

 Address: 1 Hoffman's Mill Road (off U.S. Route 1), Chadds Ford, Pennsylvania

-11 Brandywine Battlefield State Park
+12. Brandywine Battlefield State Park

 The Battle of Brandywine, which was fought on September 11, 1777, extended across more than ten square miles, or 35,000 acres, of which today's park covers the 50 acres where the Continental army camped before the battle.
 It was a major engagement of the Revolution, as Brandywine Creek blocked British access to Philadelphia, where the Continental Congress was in session.
 The British broke through, however, and subsequently captured Philadelphia, a major victory for them but not one that ended the war as they had hoped.